William M. Dalton: Outlaw career

-On September 21, Grat was brought into court to face sentencing, but this was instead postponed to October 6.
+On September 21, Grat appeared in court to receive his sentencing, but the sentencing was instead postponed to October 6.
 On the night of September 27, Grat and two other men escaped from the County Jail in Visalia while Sheriff Kay was in San Francisco, California.
-Grat and the other two men had been slipped a saw from someone on the outside and were able to saw a hole in the bars.
-Bill had remained in his cell, and was found in the morning playing a popular song on the guitar that he set his own words to and titled, "You'll Never Miss My Brother Till He's Gone", and joked about how the boys had left him.
+Grat and the other two men had been slipped a saw from someone on the outside and were able to saw through the bars.
+Bill remained in his cell, and was found in the morning playing a popular song on the guitar that he set his own words to and titled, "You'll Never Miss My Brother Till He's Gone", and joked about how the boys had left him.
 Bill was acquitted and released on October 15.
-He then sold the lease to his ranch in San Luis Obispo County, moved his family to his wife's parents in Livingston, California, and left for Kingfisher, Oklahoma.
+He then sold the lease to his ranch in San Luis Obispo County, moved his family to his wife's parents' home in Livingston, California, and left for Kingfisher, Oklahoma.
 After arresting the two other men who had escaped with Grat, Sheriff Kay learned that Grat was assisted by Riley Dean, and that they were both hiding on the summit of a steep mountain close to the Kings River, near Sanger, California.
 This would later be known as Dalton Mountain.
-On Christmas Eve, 1891, the posses of both Sheriff Kay of Tulare County, and Sheriff Hensley of Fresno County, ascended the mountain to Daltons camp.
+On Christmas Eve 1891, the posses of both Sheriff Kay of Tulare County and Sheriff Hensley of Fresno County ascended the mountain to Dalton's camp.
 They ambushed the outlaws on their way back from a boar hunt.
-Riley Dean was captured, but Grat managed to escape, firing at the lawmen with his Winchester rifle, and stealing a horse from the nearby Elwood ranch.
-Grat then rode to a friends near Livingston, California, and stayed for several weeks before he escaped back to Oklahoma with the help of his brother Cole.
+Riley Dean was captured, but Grat managed to escape, firing at the lawmen with his Winchester rifle and stealing a horse from the nearby Elwood ranch.
+Grat then rode to a friend's home near Livingston, California, and stayed there for several weeks before he escaped back to Oklahoma with the help of his brother Cole.

 Bob and Emmett had meanwhile been busy in Oklahoma forming their gang.
 After their unsuccessful career in California they decided they could do much better in their home country and, unlike their first attempts, they began carefully planning their robberies.
 With Bob as the leader they recruited mostly men who had grown up with them in Oklahoma.
-First recruited were George "Bitter Creek" Newcomb and "Blackfaced" Charlie Bryant, Bryant received his nickname because of a gunpowder burn on one cheek.
-This resulted in the first robbery at Whorton, May 1891, where the gang stole $1200.
+First among these recruits were George "Bitter Creek" Newcomb and "Blackfaced" Charlie Bryant, who had received his nickname because of a gunpowder burn on one cheek.
+The gang's first robbery occurred at Whorton in May 1891, where they stole $1,200.
 Joining afterwards were Bill Doolin, Dick Broadwell, Bill Powers, and Charley Pierce.
-The gang would then make several train robberies in Oklahoma and even though Bill did not participate in any robberies with his brothers, he acted as their spy and advisor.
+The gang then robbed several trains in Oklahoma and even though Bill did not participate in any robberies with his brothers, he acted as their spy and advisor.